 Reishi (Ganoderma lucidum)

 Reishi mushrooms have a history dating back over 4,000 years, with written documentation of their benefits dating as far back as the Han Dynasty (206 B.C. – 8 A.D.).
-Also known as the lingzhi mushroom, representing a combination of spiritual potency and longevity with the words “ling” and “Zhi,” this powerful mushroom is a giant, dark mushroom with a glossy exterior and woody texture.
-While rare in the wild, the Reishi mushroom has been commercially cultivated and scientifically researched since the 1960s for its potential benefits towards general wellness.* Reishi, often referred to as the “king of mushrooms,” is thought to act as an immunomodulator, as some of the components may benefit immune support.* Reishi contains a compound called triterpene, which appears to have beneficial effects on mood and restful sleep.*
+While rare in the wild, the Reishi mushroom has been commercially cultivated and scientifically researched since the 1960s for its potential benefits towards general wellness.* Often called the "king of mushrooms," Reishi is believed to act as an immunomodulator and support overall wellness.* Reishi also contains triterpenes, which are associated with mood support and restful sleep.*

 Turkey Tail (Trametes versicolor)